 Go to OaklandEnrolls.org and click on the teal “Charter” button at the top of the page.
-This will take you to SchoolMint, our online application platform and also used by OUSD.
+This will take you to SchoolMint, our online application platform, which is also used by OUSD.
 If this is your first visit to SchoolMint, you will need to create an account using your email address and/or mobile phone number.
+You also can use your same login to apply to OUSD schools.
 Once you have logged on, follow the steps to create a Family Profile and, if you are ready, start applying to schools.
 You can use your same login information to access your application at any time to add/subtract schools or make other changes to your SchoolMint profile.
-You also can use your same login to apply to OUSD schools.
 It is important to save your SchoolMint login information.
 You must include a cell phone number/email to receive updates.
 If you forget your login or have trouble accessing your account please call 510-454-9360 for assistance.

 Is the application available in multiple languages?

-Both the district and charter online applications are available in six languages – Arabic, Chinese, English, Spanish, Khmer & Vietnamese.
+Both the district and charter online applications are available in five languages – Arabic, Chinese, English, Spanish & Vietnamese.